The-Hustler-Hattab/ReceiptManagementFlask/Readme.md

-# Email Spammer Flask Application
+# Receipt Processing API

 ## Overview

-The Email Spammer Flask Application is a simple API tool developed using Flask.
-This application allows users to send multiple emails to different recipients simultaneously.
-It can be used for testing purposes, educational demonstrations, or any scenario where bulk email sending is required.
+The Receipt Processing API is a powerful tool developed using Flask.
+This application allows users to upload and process receipts to extract essential data.
+It is designed for use in financial management, expense tracking, and any scenario where automated receipt processing is beneficial.

 ## Features

-1. **User Authentication:** The application supports user authentication through OAuth to ensure that only authorized users can access and utilize the email spamming functionality.
+1. **User Authentication:** The application supports user authentication to ensure that only authorized users can upload and process receipts.

-2. **Email Configuration:** Users can configure the email settings such as SMTP server, port, sender email address, and authentication credentials.

-3. **Email Content:** Users can compose the email subject and body using a simple text editor provided by the application.

-4. **Preview:** Before sending the emails, users can preview how the email will appear to the recipients.

-5. **Spamming:** Once all configurations are set, users can initiate the email spamming process.
-The application sends emails to all recipients in the list using the specified email settings.

-6. **Status Tracking:** Users can track the status of each email sent, including whether it was successfully delivered or if any errors occurred.
+2. **Receipt Upload:** Users can upload receipt images or PDFs through a simple interface.

+3. **Data Extraction:** The application extracts key information from the receipts, such as vendor name, date, total amount, and line items.

+4. **Data Storage:** Extracted data is stored in a structured format in a database for easy retrieval and analysis.

+5. **API Endpoints:** Provides RESTful API endpoints for uploading receipts, retrieving processed data, and managing user accounts.

+6. **Error Handling:** Comprehensive error handling to manage invalid uploads, unsupported file formats, and other potential issues.

 ## Installation

-1. Clone the repository from GitHub: [GitHub Repository Link](https://github.com/The-Hustler-Hattab/-Email-Spammer-Flask).
+1. Clone the repository from GitHub: [GitHub Repository Link](https://github.com/The-Hustler-Hattab/ReceiptManagementFlask).

 2. Navigate to the project directory.

 3. Create a virtual environment:
-    ```
+    ```bash
     $ python3 -m venv venv
     ```

 4. Activate the virtual environment:
     - On Windows:
-        ```
+        ```bash
         $ venv\Scripts\activate
         ```
     - On macOS and Linux:
-        ```
+        ```bash
         $ source venv/bin/activate
         ```

 5. Install the required dependencies:
-    ```
+    ```bash
     $ pip install -r requirements.txt
     ```

 6. Run the application:
+    ```bash
+    $ flask run
     ```
-    $ gunicorn -w 4 -b 0.0.0.0:5000 main:app
-    ```

-## Usage

-1. **User Authentication:**
-    - Access the application through a web browser.
-    - Log in using your credentials.

-2. **Email/SMS Configuration:**
-    - Navigate to the create email endpoint.
-    - Configure the SMTP server details, port, sender email address, and authentication credentials.

-3. **Email/SMS Content:**
-    - Navigate to the send email endpoint.
-    - Enter the email subject and body.

-4. **Preview:**
-    - Review the email content to ensure it appears as intended.

-5. **Spamming:**
-    - Navigate to the spam page.
-    - Click the "Send" button to initiate the email spamming process.

-6. **Status Tracking:**
-    - Monitor the status of each email sent on the status page.

 ## Technologies Used

 - **Flask:** Python micro web framework used for building the web application.
+- **Tesseract OCR:** Optical character recognition engine for extracting text from images.
-- **Mysql:** Relational database used for storing Email credentials and email carriers.
+- **PostgreSQL:** Relational database used for storing extracted receipt data.
-- **SMTP:** Simple Mail Transfer Protocol used for sending emails.
+- **JWT:** JSON Web Tokens for secure user authentication.

+## Contribution

+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+Feel free to reach out if you have any questions or need further assistance.
+Happy coding!